mdkmisc/vocab-pop/README.md

 # vocab-pop
 ## OHDSI Vocabulary / Population Browser

+You'll need a Postgres OHDSI CDM and https://github.com/Sigfried/ohdsi-api

+And change settings in src/config.js appropriately

+then `npm i`

+and `npm start`
+or `npm run build`

   - overall goals:
     - make individual OHDSI vocabularies more approachable
     - facilitate understanding of OHDSI's vocabularies and concepts, relationships between them, and their prevelance in a specific CDM